stud131/docs-monaca/content/products_guide/monaca_ide/terminal.en.md

 In this section, we will guide you through how you can take advantages of the Integrated Terminal feature in Monaca Cloud IDE.

 {{<note>}}
-    Currently, this feature is available to all Monaca developers.
-However, Free plan users can enjoy this feature as a trial, and it will be restricted after Q3, 2018.
+    Terminal feature can be used from pay plan.
 {{</note>}}

 ## Overview